benoneal/andvari/README.md

 When you have `workers` processing things such as emails or subscription payments, it can be incredibly useful to have a declarative way to defer actioning these events until some time in the future. `storeDeferred` will wrap your event, preventing it from being picked up by your workers and other projections, and uses an internal projection to unwrap the event, storing the original at the appropriate time in the future.

-This event can also be repeated, though this should be done with caution, because at this point, there is no additional conditional applied that might be able to prevent a future event if, say, a customer changes their account email address, and you would need to deal with this another way (best to stick to limited repeats until the API for deferred events can account for dynamic conditionals based on current projections).
+This event can also be repeated, though this should be done with full awareness of the implications.
+A deferred event will unwrap **as initially provided**.
+This seems obvious, but it means you should not trust/rely on deferred event data for fields that might change before it is unwrapped and/or especially repeated.
+For example: if you repeat an event that would trigger an email to be sent to account holders, you will need to deal with the fact that the customer may change their email address, or cancel their account, before your repeats have finished.
+The simplest way to manage this is to maintain a map in your projections of old->new email addresses, and check for account status before actually sending any email.

+This is good practice anyway, but it bears emphasis.
+When deferring events for future processing, especially those with side effects, **plan for all edge cases carefully**.

 ##### Future additions

+- Configure timing for backups to smaller increments than "nightly"
+- Per projector versioning
-- Hooks to persist/restore nightly backups to/from external source
+- Hooks to persist/restore backups to/from external source
 - TCP/HTTP client interface for standalone server
+- Hook to migrate eventStore through a map (for staging environments to mirror production with sanitized data)